wp-plugins/reveal-page-templates/README.txt

 -----------------------
 Comprehensive information on installing, configuring and using the plugin can be found [here](http://www.studiograsshopper.ch/reveal-page-templates/), and answers to frequently asked questions can be found at the [FAQ](http://www.studiograsshopper.ch/reveal-page-templates/faq/).

-All support is handled at the [Studiograsshopper Forum](http://www.studiograsshopper.ch/forum/).
-I do not have time to monitor the wordpress.org forums, therefore please post any questions on my site's forum.
+All support is handled at the [plugin's WordPress.org Support Forum](http://wordpress.org/support/plugin/reveal-page-templates).

 == Installation ==